Scripts

 To have access to these libraries, the C host program should call the

-luaL_openlibs function, which opens all standard
+function, which opens all standard

 libraries.
 Alternatively, it can open them individually by calling

-luaopen_base (for the basic library), luaopen_package (for the
+(for the basic library), luaopen_package

-package library), luaopen_string (for the string library),
+(for the string library),

-luaopen_table (for the table library), luaopen_math (for the
+(for the table library), luaopen_math

-mathematical library), luaopen_io (for the I/O library), luaopen_os
+(for the I/O library), luaopen_os

-(for the Operating System library), and luaopen_debug (for the debug
+(for the Operating System library), and luaopen_debug

 library).
-These functions are declared in lualib.h and should not be
+These functions are declared in lualib.h

 called directly: you must call them like any other Lua C function, e.g.,

-by using lua_call.
+by using lua_call

 5.1 – Basic Functions